 Textures Enhancer, Details Enhancer, Aperture Corrector, Image Resizer

-Textures and Details – or Details only – enhancements can be made while resizing.
-Unlike the 3 controls (Amount, Radius, and Threshold) of an Unsharp Mask filter, Reverator empowers you with a single global slider to enhance or soften Textures and/or Details.
-Presets automate resizing to and from common Video, HD, UHD, Film, and D-Cinema formats.
-Alternatively, one can take manual control over Textures and Details at any resolution with Pan, Scan, Fit, or Crop framing.
+Reverator produces natural looking outcomes through a single global Textures and Details slider, doing away with awkward controls found in other filters.
+Presets automate sizing to and from common Video, HD, UHD, Film, and D-Cinema formats.
+Alternatively, take manual control over Textures and Details at any resolution with Pan, Scan, Fit, or Crop framing.
 When not resizing, Aperture correction restores the finest details lost in Film scans with – or without – accentuating subtle textures.
 The image Resizer also enables bypassing of the Textures and Details enhancers.

-Reverator’s Texture Pitch enables one to selectively reduce or increase the appearance of “Texture” through six automatically derived Texture bands.
-One can individually adjust each band to emphasize or de-emphasize the boldest to finest local textures.
-For example, features residing in one band – such as fine-sized pores – can be accentuated or diminished without affecting medium-sized skin textures residing in another band.
-Texture bands can be used to isolate and reduce unwanted details such as digital camera noise, or – in conjunction with Reverator’s highlight Soft Clips – defocus blown highlights.
-A bypass button toggles the effects of Texture Pitch.
+Reverator’s Texture Pitch enables one to selectively reduce or increase the appearance of “Texture”.
+For natural looking outcomes, six texture bands emphasize or de-emphasize the boldest to finest textures.
+For example, local features residing in one band – such as fine-sized pores – can be accentuated or diminished without affecting medium-sized skin textures residing in another band.
+Texture bands can be used for a variety of effects, including denoise, bloom, clarity, and local contrast enhancement.
+In conjunction with Reverator’s Soft Clips, Texture Pitch can defocus blown highlights.
+A bypass button toggles the effect.

 Reverator is perfect for High Dynamic Range (HDR) and the latest Ultra Wide Gamut (UWG) workflows.
-Reverator’s Texture Pitch, Details enhancer, Textures enhancer, Aperture corrector, Resizer, and Film grain generator all perform intelligent gamut-extents suppression.
+Reverator’s Soup, Texture Pitch, Textures and Details enhancer, Aperture corrector, Resizer, and Film grain generator all perform intelligent gamut-extents suppression.
 Reverator’s Soft Clips can provide cinematic renditions of Speculars and Highlights.
 And when used In conjunction with Film grain and Texture Pitch, a cinematic blooming effect can be applied to overexposed areas.
 One can also manually set lower and upper limits on color gamut extents.